Flag of Ecuador: Derivatives

-Palestina Canton uses the national flag on their flag.
+Palestina Canton uses the national flag on its flag.
 Placed in the canton, the Ecuador flag is shown with three even stripes, while the rest of the flag is colored olive green.
 The use of the Ecuador flag was described by the Palestina government as "unity with the motherland" and olive green represents progress.
 Loja Province adopted a flag in 1963 that copied the design of the national flag.
 This was done by the creator of the flag to show his "honor and admiration" to the homeland.
 Another province, Napo, chose their flag that copied the design of the national flag without the coat of arms.
 The only modification that was performed was to put a white strip between the blue and yellow.

 Resemblance to other flags

-The flags of Ecuador, Colombia, and Venezuela, can all trace their roots to the flag of the nation of Gran Colombia (1819–1830), the short-lived republic that encompassed the territories of all three.
+The current flags of Ecuador, Colombia, and Venezuela can all trace their roots to the flag of the nation of Gran Colombia (1819–1830), the short-lived republic that encompassed the territories of all three.
 The Gran Colombian flag in turn was inspired by the flag of the First Republic of Venezuela, the first independent government of that nation.
 The flag of the Venezuelan Republic was modeled on the one created earlier by General Francisco de Miranda during his attempts to gain Venezuelan independence and which first flew over the port of La Vela in Santa Ana de Coro, Venezuela, in 1806.

 As of 2006, the Ecuadoran flag still shares some similarity with the flags of Colombia and Venezuela.
 All three flags use the yellow, blue and red tricolor, but that is where the similarities end.
 In a decree passed in Colombia in 1934, the ratio of the stripes were set at 2:1:1 and the flag ratio was set at 2:3, similar to the present Ecuador flag.
 However, the coat of arms is only changed in the middle of the flag when it is used by government officials or by military forces.
 For Venezuela, the basic design was to have all three strips even vertically, unlike those of Colombia and Ecuador.
 Since 1863, Venezuela decided to change their flag with white stars instead of a coat of arms.
 A coat of arms was added to the national flag in 1954, then changed again in 2006 to add another star and alter the coat of arms.
 The position of the coat of arms on the Venezuelan flag also differs from Ecuador and Colombia by placing the arms at the very top hoist (left) side of the flag instead of in the center.